alobo01/IML2/Hepatitis/hepatitis_dataset_analysis.md

 SEX, STEROID, ANTIVIRALS, FATIGUE, MALAISE, ANOREXIA, LIVER_BIG, LIVER_FIRM, SPLEEN_PALPABLE, SPIDERS, ASCITES, VARICES, HISTOLOGY, Class

-The dataset contains 155 samples, here is the pandas description of the numerical columns of dataset, and below are the missing values count:
+The dataset contains 155 samples, here is the pandas description of the numerical columns of the dataset, and below are the missing values count:

 |       |      AGE |   BILIRUBIN |   ALK_PHOSPHATE |     SGOT |    ALBUMIN |   PROTIME |
 |-------|----------|-------------|-----------------|----------|------------|-----------|